Contrast Sensitivity Functions in Autoencoders: 1. Introduction

-The eventual advantages of current deep-learning models seem obvious, but one may ask: \emph{do more general (nonlinear) architectures necessarily lead to more human CSFs?}, or \emph{does better accuracy in the goal imply more human CSFs and masking behavior?}.
-These are the kind of questions addressed by our experiments.
+\item \textbf{Second}, here we provide experimental evidence of \emph{"deeper CNNs are not necessarily better" (in representing this abstraction level)}.
+The bigger generality of flexible CNN models over fixed linear models is obvious, but one may ask: \emph{do more flexible architectures necessarily lead to more human CSFs?}, or \emph{does better accuracy in the goal imply more human CSFs and masking behavior?}.
+Consistently with previous results in low-level tasks~\cite{Gomez20b,Flachot20} our CSF results presented below also seem to favour shallow networks (in the explored range of architectures).

+\blue{Our findings at this low-level of abstraction complement other results where deeper architectures actually imply closer resemblance to human behavior~\cite{Yamins14,LindseyICLR19,Cichy16,Cadena19}.
+But this is not contradictory since they refer to different abstraction levels (high-level object recognition versus our low-level -color constancy and error minimization- goals).}